-Deborah is the founder and Chair of the Move and Inspire Me Charitable Association which began as one simple dance class in 2011 and now has a thriving timetable of 8 busy classes, some with waiting lists due to their popularity.
-She has been a dancer from being a toddler and had previously run The Swing Jive Dance Company teaching modern jive and Lindy Hop to couples.
+I am the founder and Chair of the Move and Inspire Me Charitable Association, which began as one simple dance class in 2011 and now has a thriving timetable of 8 busy classes, some with waiting lists due to their popularity.
+I have been a dancer from being a toddler and I have previously run The Swing Jive Dance Company teaching modern jive and Lindy Hop to couples.

-Deborah trained as a Zumba instructor in 2011 and subsequently went on to gain qualifications from the renowned provider, YMCA, in Exercise for Older Active Adults, Group Exercise to Music, Nutrition for Sports, Level 3 Anatomy and Physiology, and a Diploma in Exercise Referral.
-In 2014 she has gained her Diploma in Yoga provided jointly by the YMCA and Yoga Professionals; as well as Level 2 Advanced Practitioner status in Gentle Somatic Yoga in 2017.
-She is currently signed up to take the Level 3 in Somatic Yoga Teacher Training (Sept 2018).
+I trained as a Zumba instructor in 2011 and subsequently went on to gain qualifications from the renowned provider, YMCA, in Exercise for Older Active Adults, Group Exercise to Music, Nutrition for Sports, Level 3 Anatomy and Physiology, and a Diploma in Exercise Referral.
+In 2014 I gained my Diploma in Yoga provided jointly by the YMCA and Yoga Professionals; as well as Level 2 Advanced Practitioner status in Gentle Somatic Yoga in 2017.

-She draws on her academic skills as a retired Senior Lecturer in Psychology at the University in Sheffield when preparing class and has found that previously being a Senior Nurse at Sheffield Children’s Hospital has also stood her in good stead for understanding the complex medical issues that are presented by many class members as they tackle the ageing process with her expert help.
-She loves to take an exercise or traditional Hatha Yoga pose and turn it into a Somatic Flow using her training from James Knight, founder of Gentle Somatic Yoga and is aiming to add these Flows to her YouTube Channel over the summer months whilst on sabbatical.
-She is passionate about facilitating class members to embrace a successful ageing process and believes the Somatic approach is most useful for that purpose.
-She would certainly reject any notion that certain conditions, postural tendencies and mindsets are an inevitable part of the ageing process and works with her clients to resist cultural narratives and social constructs that may hold their progress back by being deeply embedded in limiting agist discourses.
+I draw on my academic skills as a retired Senior Lecturer in Psychology at the University in Sheffield when preparing class and I have found that previously being a Senior Nurse at Sheffield Children’s Hospital has also stood me in good stead for understanding the complex medical issues that are presented by many class members as they tackle the ageing process with my expert help.
+I love to take an exercise or a traditional Hatha Yoga pose and turn it into a Somatic Flow using my training from James Knight, the founder of Gentle Somatic Yoga, and I am aiming to add these Flows to my YouTube Channel over the summer months whilst on sabbatical.

 In her (very tiny amount of) time off, she loves to spend time with her three dogs, who you will meet at her daytime Dance Fitness classes.
 The fur family consists of a 12-year-old obedient black Labrador called Ben; a recently retired Guide Dog, Lora, who is 9 (and the least obedient of them all ha ha ha) and little Maisie who is a 2-year-old mongrel rescued from a Kill Shelter in Cyprus by Mayflower Sanctuary in Bawtry.

-Because of her technical abilities (she is a bit of a geek) she is self-taught in being able to make sketches using her iPad and Apple Pencil.
+Because of my technical abilities (I am a bit of a geek) I am self-taught in being able to make sketches using my iPad and Apple Pencil.
 Mostly pictures of dogs of course!
-She enjoys photography, though only using smartphone camera these days, and is very creative with makeup from time to time, which is a vestige of her time as a consultant Image Analyst.
+I enjoy photography, though only using my smartphone camera these days, and am very creative with makeup from time to time, which is a vestige of my time as a consultant Image Analyst.

 Deborah founded and administrates 3 local community Facebook forums, providing useful local information to members: Bawtry Community Forum, Blyth Community Forum and Tickhill Canine Lovers Group.
 The couple currently walks occasionally with the group “Labrador Walks in Yorkshire” when they are not exploring the countryside in their caravan or walking and enjoy spending time visiting and hosting events with Neil’s family.